 Each of these names of dwarfs represents a different personality trait, as well.

-Everyone has favorites.
-Snow White isn’t any different.
-Her favorite of the seven dwarfs is Dopey.
+Everyone has favorites and Snow White isn’t any different.
+Her favorite dwarf is Dopey.

 Grumpy, Happy, Bashful and Sleepy dug for diamonds each day while Sleepy collected those that were dug up.